AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-13-operating-system-scheduling-algorithms/index.md

 Reminder: Interactive systems involve a lot of user input and must therefore be responsive.

-### Round Robin Scheduling (P)
+### Round Robin Scheduling

-This is a classic and straightforward scheduling algorithm.
+This is a classic preemptive scheduling algorithm.
 Here's how it works:

 1. Processes line up in a queue as they arrive.
 2. The process at the front of the queue gets to run for a certain pre-defined block of time known as a *quantum* (e.g., 2 seconds).